-But before we move on, let me tell you about what makes me qualified to talk about this topic.
+But before we move on, let me take a second and tell you why you should listen to me.

 Can you trust my advice?